 BIG NEWS EVERYBODY!
 BIG NEWS!
 If you couldn’t figure it out by the headline then you’re not very good with context clues….Come on it says DraftKings dude….Well regardless of your reading comprehension skills we’re in the DraftKings business!
 That’s right, just like we do on the other sites, Yours Truly and The Smoke Monster will be covering Weekly EPL every Friday.
 Here in our first installment I’m going to break down the rules and scoring a bit, alert you of some sweet promotions, and in closing let you know who I’m buying this week.
 Sound good?
 Cool then let’s go!

 First and foremost, scoring.
 As with any game in the fantasy universe being 100% aware of the scoring is important.
 How else are you going to know what to target?
 Right?
 This is where you nod.
 Are you nodding?
 Alright good!
 So scoring is as follows…Please, blog, may I have some more?

-So, week in and week out, we will be giving you our loves and hates for this week in a segment called Start/Sit.
-We will each pick one option from each position, and then for a bonus, we show you our genius line-ups for the week.
-Pretty cut and dry and basic.
+So, week in and week out, we will be giving you our loves and hates for this week in a segment called Start ‘Em and Sit ‘Em.
+We will each pick one option from each position, and then, for a bonus, we show you our genius line-ups for the week.
+Pretty cut and dry, and quite simply… basic.
 The best part is, you get two opinions for the price of one.
-We do this as a tandem, it’s the Smokey and Ralph Start/Sit show.
+We do this as a tandem, it’s the Smokey and Ralph show.
 It’s like musical chairs, without all the screaming kids and regretful feeling of loss.
-So, Week 9 has a few excellent match-ups, and some that look lopsided to me.
+So, Week 11 has a slew of lopsided match-ups and two intriguing games on each end of the schedule.
 Fear not though, as there are no lopsided matches in Fantasy EPL.
 Well, there is if you don’t have the foggiest idea of what you are doing, or just don’t listen to us.
 So have a look at who we would start and sit based on match-ups and value.Please, blog, may I have some more?